Modern Views of Machine Learning for Precision Psychiatry: Background of Neuroimaging

 \subsection{Advances in Neuroimaging}

-Human neuroimaging provides a window to examine a healthy and diseased brain, in terms of both structural and functional forms.
-Advances in neuroimaging techniques offer increasing scale and resolutions to examine brain activity at macroscopic, mesoscopic, and microscopic scales with various temporal and spatial resolutions (Fig.~\ref{fig1}C).
+Neuroimaging provides a window to probe human brains in terms of both structural and functional forms, and offers various resolutions to examine brain activity at macroscopic, mesoscopic, and microscopic scales across spatial and temporal domains (Figure~\ref{fig1}C).

 Our understanding of brain and behavior relationships has expanded exponentially over the last few decades.
-While this improvement may be attributed to a multitude of factors, advancement in neuroimaging has played a prominent role \cite{etkin2019reckoning}.
-Modern-day advancements in neuroimaging have provided an increased ability to connect neuroanatomical structure and function with clinical presentations, refining our understanding of associations of specific neural regions and circuits with cognition and behavior, which in turn has led to improvements in clinical practice \cite{cobia2020neuroimaging}.
-The rapidly advancing field of neuroimaging has allowed scientists to examine brain processes in new and exciting ways.
-Ranging from increased utilization of structural neuroimaging techniques to the significant scientific advancements brought about by the increased availability of functional neuroimaging, these technologies have provided significant benefits to advance the understanding of neural correlates and to the discovery of neurobiological markers in psychiatric disorders \cite{noda2020neural,noggle2021advances}.
-Some of the most common neuroimaging methods include the utilization of magnetic resonance imaging (MRI), functional MRI (fMRI), diffusion tensor imaging (DTI), electroencephalography (EEG), Magnetoencephalography (MEG), electrocorticography (ECoG), Functional Near-Infrared Spectroscopy (fNIRS), and positron emission tomography (PET) to probe brain function and understand the neurobiological mechanism underlying various psychiatric conditions.
+While this improvement may be attributed to a multitude of factors, advancement in neuroimaging has played a prominent role \citep{etkin2019reckoning}.
+Ranging from increased utilization of structural neuroimaging techniques to the significant scientific advancements brought about by the increased availability of functional neuroimaging, these technologies have provided significant benefits to improved understanding of neural correlates and discovery of biomarkers in psychiatric disorders \citep{noda2020neural,noggle2021advances}.
+Some of the most common neuroimaging methods for probing brain function include the utilization of magnetic resonance imaging (MRI), functional MRI (fMRI), diffusion tensor imaging (DTI), electroencephalography (EEG), Magnetoencephalography (MEG), electrocorticography (ECoG), functional near-infrared spectroscopy (fNIRS), and positron emission tomography (PET).